IAD - HNL

 • Which airline alliances offer flights from Washington Dulles Airport to Honolulu?

-Star Alliance is the only airline alliance operating flights between Washington Dulles Airport and Honolulu.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Washington Dulles Airport and Honolulu, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Washington Dulles Airport to Honolulu?

-You can catch a nonstop flight from Washington Dulles Airport to Honolulu on Saturday.
+There are nonstop flights from Washington Dulles Airport to Honolulu on a daily basis.

 • Which is the best airline for flights from Washington, D.C. to Honolulu, Alaska Airlines or Southwest?